cthadeufaria/ace/README.md

     - [] Write void to act on 2 motors at the same time
     - [] Test 2 motors at the same time
 - [] Test sensors input

+Class notes:
+    1. volatile int var => when var is present in interruprion and common functions
+    2. Measure distance with millis()